Turkey Tail Mushrooms Benefits for Cancer

 Turkey tail mushrooms can help you strengthen your immune system and fight off cancer cells.
 They are particularly potent when taken in addition to traditional cancer treatments.

-Our Integrative Oncology Consultation offers personalized support from a registered oncology nurse who will create a detailed plan for you.
-Topics covered include supplements, medications, herbal medicine, nutrition, and lifestyle changes.
 You’ll receive a comprehensive protocol with recommended products and supplements.
 The nurse will conduct a medical review and provide ongoing support via email or follow-up consultations.

 Searching for a supplement protocol?
 We can help.